Mail Tribune

 The Mail Tribune was a seven-day daily newspaper based in Medford, Oregon, United States that served Jackson County, Oregon, and adjacent areas of Josephine County, Oregon and northern California.
 The paper ceased operations on January 13, 2023.
-The closure was announced by Rosebud Media the paper's owner, two days prior.
+The closure was announced by Rosebud Media, the paper's owner, two days prior.

 Its coverage area centered on Medford and Ashland and included many small communities in Jackson County.
 The newspaper also covered Central Point, Talent, Eagle Point, Grants Pass and Phoenix, as well as Jacksonville and other cities in the Rogue Valley.

 History

-George Putnam bought the Medford Tribune and two smaller weekly newspapers on April 2, 1907.
-In 1910, he purchased the Medford Mail and combined it with the Tribune to create the Mail Tribune.
-He later sold the paper in order to purchase the Salem Capital Journal.

-The Mail Tribune was awarded the 1934 Pulitzer Prize for Meritorious Service, for its coverage of corrupt Jackson County politicians.